floressuarezalvaro/javascript_quiz/README.md

 ## Repository

 This webpage is meant to challenge your javascript knowledge.
+I've also thrown a Yoda theme to spice things up.

-You'll put through a series of questions, and will also be timed.
+On this page, you'll be put through a series of 5 different questions, while also being timed.
+Any time you respond incorrectly, 10 seconds are deducted from the timer... no pressure though.
+The galaxy only depends on you!

 I've added this to my portfolio so feel free to also browse around and don't hestitate to contact me!

 Below I'll include a screenshot of what the page looks like.
 ![Generated Password 1](./Assets/jQuiz.png)